Meso-scale size effects of material heterogeneities on crack propagation in brittle solids: Perspectives from phase-field simulations: Variational phase-field approach to fracture

 under the constraint $\dot{\phi} > 0$, to account for the irreversibility of the fracture process.
-In Eqn. \ref{pfintegral}, $u$ is the displacement field, with $\dot{u} = \frac{\partial u}{\partial t}$ the velocity field, $\rho$ the material density, $\phi$ the phase field parameter indicating the degree of material damage, $\mathcal{W}^e$ the elastic strain energy density, $G_\text{C}$ the critical energy release rate (or fracture toughness) \cite{griffith1921vi}, $\gamma_\ell$ the (regularized) fracture energy density, $b$ the gravitational constant, and $\mathbf{t}$ the surface traction.
-The form (or degree of complexity) of $\mathcal{W}^e$, $\Gamma_\ell$, and $G_\text{C}$ may be problem-specific (e.g., $G_\text{C}$ may be anisotropic \cite{gerasimov2022second} and $\gamma_\ell$ may be dependent on higher-order terms of $\phi$ \cite{amiri2016fourth} ) and even Eqn. \ref{pfintegral} can be modified to model ductile instead of brittle fracture \cite{ambati2015phase,choo2018coupled,brach2019phase}.
-In this work, we restrict ourselves to materials that are isotropic and linear elastic, with rate-independent fracture toughness.
+In Eqn. \ref{pfintegral}, $u$ is the displacement field, with $\dot{u} = \frac{\partial u}{\partial t}$ the velocity field, $\rho$ the material density, $\phi$ the phase field parameter indicating the degree of material damage, $\mathcal{W}^e$ the elastic strain energy density, $G_\text{C}$ the critical energy release rate (or fracture toughness) \cite{griffith1921vi}, $\gamma_\ell$ the (regularized) fracture energy density, $b$ the gravitational constant, and $t$ the surface traction.
+Under plane stress conditions, we also have $G_\text{C} = K_\text{IC}^2/E$, where $K_\text{IC}$ is the Mode-I critical stress intensity factor.
+The form (or degree of complexity) of $\mathcal{W}^e$, $\Gamma_\ell$, and $G_\text{C}$ may be problem-specific (e.g., $G_\text{C}$ may be anisotropic \cite{bleyer2018phase, gerasimov2022second} and $\gamma_\ell$ may be dependent on higher-order terms of $\phi$ \cite{amiri2016fourth} ) and even Eqn. \ref{pfintegral} can be modified to model ductile instead of brittle fracture \cite{ambati2015phase,choo2018coupled,brach2019phase}.
+In this work, we restrict ourselves to materials that are isotropic and linear elastic with rate-independent fracture toughness.
 We can describe a material by three parameters: Young's modulus $E$, Poisson's ratio $\nu$, and fracture toughness $G_\text{C}$.
 Interfacial effects \cite{ming1989crack} can be included by incorporating a cohesive zone model \cite{rezaei2021direction}, but we neglect them for the purposes of this work, leaving that to a subsequent effort.
 We adopt the following form of $\gamma_\ell$, commonly used for modeling brittle fracture \cite{miehe2010phase}:

-We implement this method using FEM in 2D based on our previous work on modeling multi-body contact mechanics problems \cite{li2021emerging}.
+Note that this form is known as the AT2 model \cite{ambrosio1990approximation}, which is also implemented in \cite{borden2012phase} but is different from the so-called AT1 model \cite{pham2011gradient} (i.e. $c_w = 2/3, w(\phi) = \phi$) used in \cite{bleyer2017dynamic}.
+Although formulated differently, these two models have been shown to give similar results in terms of modeling crack initiation and propagation (see \cite{kristensen2021assessment} for a detailed discussion).
+We implement this method using FEM in 2D based on our previous work on modeling multibody contact mechanics problems \cite{li2021emerging}.
 The source code is publicly available at {\href{https://github.com/liuchili/Variational-phase-field-method-for-dynamic-fracture-problem.git}{{https://github.com/liuchili/Variational-phase-field-method-for-dynamic-fracture-problem.git}}}.